 Check out this post on the “Top 10 Health Benefits of Ballroom Dancing” by Health Fitness Revolution.
 Also, if you need more reasons to start dancing, read the Dance Safari post, “5 Ways Ballroom Dancing Can Be Your Secret Weapon“.

 My ballroom dance lesson.

 After meeting your instructor it’s time to enjoy your sample lesson.
 You’ll get the tools to learn how to dance.
 These are the elements that are used to create different dances.
-Basically, it boils down to the directional movement.
+Basically, it boils down to directional movement.
 To be specific, moving forward, back, side to the left, side to the right.